-Prof. Rossman also created and teaches the Urban Development Lab.
-The UDL functions as a legal think tank focused on the redevelopment and revitalization of urban areas.
-In the Lab, law students research and prepare reports on topics identified by local nonprofit development organizations as significant to their efforts to rehabilitate urban properties and to make urban areas like Cleveland more livable and sustainable.
-Most recently, Prof. Rossman has worked with students to prepare reports on tax increment financing, neighborhood-based development authorities, eminent domain, Ohio's municipal home rule amendment and land banks.
+Rossman also created and teaches the Urban Development Lab.
+The lab functions as a legal think tank focused on the redevelopment and revitalization of urban areas.
+Students research and prepare reports on topics identified by local nonprofit development organizations.
+Most recently, the lab has prepared reports on tax increment financing, land banks, vacant property ordinances and tangled title issues.

-With Prof. Kermit Lind from Cleveland Marshall College of Law, Prof. Rossman coordinates the Cleveland Roundtable on Affordable Housing and Community Development Law.
-The Roundtable, which consists of practicing lawyers, law students and law faculty, meets monthly during the academic year to discuss important practice related issues in these areas of law.
+Rossman is also a co-founder and active participant in the Cleveland Roundtable on Affordable Housing and Community Development Law.
+The Roundtable, which consists of practicing lawyers, government officials, law students and law faculty, meets periodically to discuss important practice related issues in these areas of law.

 Rossman is a frequent speaker on legal issues that affect nonprofit organizations and small businesses.
 He is admitted to practice in Ohio.